metropolitan24/Sharp7Simplified/README.md

 # Sharp7Simplified
-A simple wrapper for Sharp7 to facilitate simple PLC reading/writing
+A simple wrapper for Sharp7 to facilitate basic PLC reading/writing